-The latest addition to the former Olympic Athletes’ Village, now East Village, is this flagship project providing 524 apartments for the build to rent market.
-Generous, shared amenity and commercial space encourages social interaction between residents, providing a chance for community to flourish.
+The latest addition to the former Olympic Athletes’ Village, now East Village, is the provision of 524 new build-to-rent homes that epitomise the latest design thinking.
+Shared amenity and commercial spaces encourage social interaction between residents and provide a chance for community to flourish.

-The London Legacy Development Corporation granted planning permission for our new component in May 2017.
+The London Legacy Development Corporation (LLDC) granted planning permission for our new component in May 2017.

 At ground floor, a Superlobby provides concierge, informal working and an automated e-commerce delivery / collection facility.
 The apartments, comprising a range of studios, one, two and three-bedroom sizes will be available in three brand tiers to suit different tastes and budgets.